Site connector version: 3.8

 Basic Settings and Connection

 After the installation has been successfully performed, the client can be started, stopped and configured using the Site Connector Control application.
-This can be found on the Programs menu under Ubisense 2.1 > Site Connector.
+This can be found on the Programs menu under Ubisense 3 > Site Connector Control 3.
 The main screen of the application is shown in Figure 4.

 Figure 4: Site Connector Control main dialog